-After taking the ♣A we play the ♣Q at trick two and East, irritatingly, holds up his Ace.
-Ho hum.
-We play another Club and this time East wins it to play a Spade - well, he would, wouldn't he?
-West innocently continues Spades and we win the fourth round with the ♠10, to the chagrin of both East and West.
+After taking the ♠A we play the ♠Q at trick two and West takes his Ace.
+If he didn't take it (and it is often right to duck Aces early) then he'd be obliged to play it on air on the next trick.

+West innocently continues Spades - well, he would, wouldn't he? - and we win the fourth round with the ♠10, to the chagrin of both East and West.

-We cross to the table with the ◆K and test the waters with the ♣K. Are Clubs 3-3?
+We now test the waters by playing the ♣K J. Are Clubs 3-3?
 Not today - East has the master Club.
 No matter.
 We continue with another Club, giving East his boss ♣10 and establishing the lowly ♣6 as the biggest Club in town.

 What East does next is irrelevant.
-We win his actual Diamond lead with the ◆A, cash the ▼K, the ▼A and - at trick 13 - triumphantly make the last, baby Club.
+We win his actual Diamond lead with the ◆K, cash the ◆A then play the ▼K, the ▼A and - at trick 13 - triumphantly make the last, baby Club.